A warm feeling for you

 Check your Eligibility

-You can get help from Warm Homes Suffolk if you meet all three of the following:
+You can get help from Warm Homes Suffolk if your property meets the following criteria:

-And you must meet one of the following criteria:
+And your tenant must meet one of the following criteria:

-- Your tenants have an annual household income of under £36,000, before tax or
+• They have an annual household income of under £36,000, before tax

-If your property is in a pre-qualified postcode area, you do not need to meet the income criteria of the grant scheme.
+If your property is in a pre-qualified postcode area, your tenant does not need to meet the income criteria of the grant scheme.
 Use our pre-qualified postcode search tool on our website to see if it is in a pre-qualified area.

 If you are unsure what the Energy Performance Certificate (EPC) rating is, you can check it here.
-If you do not have an EPC or it is expired, we can provide you with one.
+If you do not have an EPC or it is expired, you need to obtain a new EPC to prove your property qualifies for funding.

 A man fitting Solar photovoltaic panels to a roof